JayceBordelon/CSE433-ffuf-fuzzing-project/README.md

 We will now walk through a few examples of how this tool can be used in practice.

-## Practical application 1: Basic endpoint fuzzing exploit via word file to get HTTP server auth bypass
+## Practical application: Basic endpoint fuzzing exploit via word file to get HTTP server auth bypass

 ### Finding the endpoints